Teaching Social Skills

 -Adjust and enhance the skills as necessary.

--Recognize and reward it's display in everyday school situations.
+-Recognize and reward its display in everyday school situations.
 When you see a good situation for a student to display a "new" behavior, prompt it's use with cues and hints (as subtle as possible, but as strong as necessary).

 Wording for more socially advance student